-I’d like to address comments I made elsewhere regarding my future participations in Summer Of Sonic post-2011.
+I’d like to address comments I made elsewhere regarding my future participation in Summer Of Sonic post-2011.
 I’m not sure if you guys are actually aware of what I do for SOS, I know some seem to think I just turn up on the day due to my SEGA connections and sort of take up part of the stage.
 What I actually do is y’know, slightly more than that.

-Everything from acting as the communciation hub between the different departments of SEGA, the arranging and creation of the merchandise, the booking of transport, contracts, balancing legal neccessities and going quite litterally cap in hand to SEGA to get the money to host this event in the first place goes through me.
+Everything from acting as the communciation hub between the different departments of SEGA, the arranging and creation of the merchandise, the booking of transport, contracts, balancing legal necessities and going quite literally cap in hand to SEGA to get the money to host this event in the first place goes through me.
 Its hard, its long, it traditionally upsets the other staff as for what seems like ages its only me doing anything.

 Ultimately thats the way it has to be and one of these days I hope to God they get that.
 Its not quick and its not easy and it does mean that often I have to be the parent nobody wants to be and simply go “no” to requests and wonderous ideas the crew has.

 Essentially I’m the voice of reality in the team, I’m also the guy who has to conjour miracles from the budget every year.
 This has nothing really to do with why I’m stopping – I just thought you’d like to know actually what I do, since the vast majority don’t have a clue.

 In any case there’s a few reasons I’m not planning to continue past-2011, first up I think you simply won’t need me by then – as I revealed during the SOS11 announcement, some SEGA/Sonic high-ups had actually been in the venue and already offered much more help than I got this year in securing wonders for you.
 I’ve been the only “working” SEGA employee on the day at all three SOS’s to date – I say working, you don’t think I get paid do you?
 Heck I don’t even get any overtime – wish I did, I’d probably double my wage(!)